Dvirus97/myCssProj/README.md

 # myCssProj
-in this proj i  played with some css
+In this proj I played with some css

 - dark mode / light mode.
 - form. input,hover